Some survivors thought the gunshots were part of the act

 Im going to die

 He then went silent.
-Justice was among the 49 who didn’t make it.
+He was among the 49 who didn’t make it.